During the last two years, I’ve spent most of my work time building a bunch of websites in various niches.

 With this in mind, setting up several sites around the same time, with a batch of initial content on each of them, can actually be a good strategy (as long as you continue building them later).

-From my experience, though, as long as you manually request indexing from the Google search console, high-quality content normally starts showing up in the search results after 1-2 months.
+From my experience, though, as long as you manually request indexing from the Google search console, high-quality content normally starts showing up in the search results after 3-5 months (new sites).

 A Calmer Approach